-

 What our campers talked about the camp:

-"Learn Chinese language, explore Chinese culture, enjoy Chinese food and wear Chinese traditional clothes--all about Chinese for three weeks!
-I enjoy everything!
-It is Really cool!!"
+"Learn Chinese language, explore Chinese culture, enjoy Chinese food and wear Chinese traditional

 For children to learn a foreign language, the younger the better!